What you need to know

 Role of Councillors

-In representing their local communities, Councillors perform many roles including:
+In representing their local communities, the Act states Councillors must ensure that:

 For more information about the role of Councillors, visit the Know Your Council website.